civichacker/schemamodels/README.md

 ```

-## Rationale
+## Why this library exists

 ### The JSON Schema can come from anywhere

-Regardless of where the JSON schema originated, it only needs to be valid for the Draft version you care about.
+Regardless of where your JSON schema originated, it only needs to be valid for the Draft version you care about.
 There are a number of libraries better suited validating a JSON Schema document.
 A user of this library would obtain a JSON Schema document using their prefered method (filesystem, remote), then pass it to this library.

 ### Just-enough validation

-At this time, I'm not interested in validating a JSON Schema.
-However, there are some basic checks I'd like to have performed _every time_ create a new instance of a object that's designed to _hold_ my data.
+Use this library, if there are some basic checks you'd like performed _every time_ create a new instance data class.
 Also, questions about the quality of the data is out of scope.

 I want to have the confidence that the data has a structure the adhears to the rules provided by a JSON Schema.